We unde

-rstand that you may consider going elsewhere for your child’s ear piercings.
-There are reasons why going to somewhere that uses a piercing gun is not what is best for the health and safety of your child.
+We understand that you may consider going elsewhere for your child’s ear piercings.
+There are reasons why going somewhere that uses a piercing gun is not what is best for the health and safety of your child.
 These include:

 Piercing Guns